 Ownership is a word that was rarely, if ever, associated with me while I was in active addiction.
 More accurate descriptions of me would have included terms such as dishonest, distrustful, and unaccountable for my actions.

 I was a master manipulator, never able to truly look at the truth of the state of my life, while I was using drugs and alcohol and even before.
 I had always had this idea that somehow the world, and everyone in it, was to blame for my alcoholism.
 As a result, I used this rationalization to justify taking actions that ended up hurting the people around me and continuing the seemingly never-ending cycle of addiction.
 Over the years I built up stories about myself and my upbringing that supported the idea that I was broken beyond repair, that I was different and that nobody understood me, and I started to believe these lies.
 Not to say there weren’t bad times, or struggles because there were.
 The thing was, I thought I was the only one who felt this way.
 I felt targeted, slighted in some way, a product of a sick joke that everyone was in on except for me, and I allowed it to determine the actions that I took.

 I knew that things needed to change, but how?
-It began with taking responsibility for my actions, all of them, and not blaming my issues on my life circumstances.
+It began with me saying “my disease is my responsibility, and not blaming my issues on my life circumstances.
 I had to put a lot of thoughts into perspective and realize that everyone in the world goes through tough times, and that is no reason to destroy everything around me and hold my friends and family emotionally hostage.
 To truly recover I needed to accept the fact that pain and hardship is a part of the human experience and that I could use that knowledge for the greater good.